 "Responding to disasters often brings out the best in Americans.
 We have a strong desire to help our neighbors in need."

-The overall volunteering picture in America is "encouraging," Spencer said, citing an increase in parent volunteerism as a positive trend.
-Parents' volunteer rate is 33.7 percent, and the national average is 26.8, according to the report.
+The overall volunteering picture in America is "encouraging," Spencer said, and she cited an increase in parent volunteerism as a positive trend.
+Parents' volunteer rate is 33.7 percent and the national average is 26.8, according to the report.